-My name is James and I am a hobbyist photographer with six years photography experience.
+My name is Jamie and I am a hobbyist photographer with six years photography experience.

 Henry David Thoreau said “It’s not what you look at that matters.
 It’s what you see.”
-It seems James sees in Black and White.
+It seems Jamie sees in Black and White.

 At a very early age, he began drawing in pencil.
 Later, he was known to carry a single notebook and simple black pen to focus his designs before developing concepts in digital form.
 Years later, when he would purchase his first camera, it was black and white that resonated with him.
 When asked why he works in black and white, he simply commented “I’m not really sure, I guess its the simplicity of the thing.
 I think in terms of contrast and texture.
 Black and White works beautifully that way.”